A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

 \subsection{Tree Probability Estimation}

-As Bayesian networks, SBNs can be used to define probabilities for rooted trees based on their corresponding assignments.
+As Bayesian networks, SBNs can be used to define probabilities for rooted trees based on their corresponding node assignments.
 Given the subsplit decomposition $\{s_1,s_2,\ldots\}$ of a rooted tree $\tau$, where $s_1$ is the root subsplit and $\{s_i\}_{i>1}$ are the other subsplits, we define the SBN-induced tree probability of $\tau$ as

 where $\pi_i$ denotes the set of indices of the parent nodes of $S_i$ (if we are using the minimal SBN $\mathcal{B}_\mathcal{X}^\ast$ there will only be one parent node).
-Although Bayesian networks naturally define distributions over all possible assignments, the SBN probabilities defined in~\eqref{eq:sbn_prob} do not necessarily sum to one over all rooted trees as they cover only the compatible assignments.
-To remedy this issue, we therefore impose the following consistency condition for the associated conditional probability distributions (CPDs) of SBNs.
+Note that a naive parameterization of SBNs would require conditional probability distributions (CPDs) for all local conditional models $p(S_i|S_{\pi_i})$ that scales exponentially as the number of taxa $N$ increases.
+To reduce the number of parameters and encourage generalization, \emph{conditional probability sharing} is often assumed where the same set of CPDs for parent-child subsplit pairs is shared across the SBN network, regardless of their locations \citep{SBN}.
+In practice, this proves effective for a compact parameterization of SBNs (see Section \ref{sec:variational_parameterization} for more details).
+Traditionally, Bayesian networks define distributions over all possible assignments.
+However, in this setting we only want to consider node assignments that form a tree.
+To remedy this issue, we therefore impose the following consistency condition for the associated CPDs of SBNs.

-\begin{definition}[Consistent Parameterization] We say the conditional probability $p(S_i|S_{\pi_i})$ is \emph{consistent} if $p(S_i=s_i|S_{\pi_i}=s_{\pi_i}) > 0$ only when the pair $(S_i=s_i,S_{\pi_i}=s_{\pi_i})$ can be extended to a compatible full SBN assignment.
+\begin{definition}[Consistent Parameterization] We say the conditional probability $p(S_i|S_{\pi_i})$ is \emph{consistent} if $p(S_i=s_i|S_{\pi_i}=s_{\pi_i}) > 0$ only when the pair $(S_i=s_i,S_{\pi_i}=s_{\pi_i})$ can be extended to a compatible node assignment of all nodes.
 We say an SBN is \emph{consistently parameterized} if all the associated conditional probabilities are consistent. \end{definition}

-The consistency condition restricts the support of SBNs to the compatible assignments, which together with Lemma \ref{lemma:sbnrep}, guarantee that SBNs provide valid distributions over the rooted tree topology space. \begin{proposition} For any consistently parameterized SBN, $\sum_\tau p_{\mathrm{sbn}}(T=\tau) = 1$. \end{proposition}
+The consistency condition restricts the support of SBNs to the compatible node assignments, which together with Lemma \ref{lemma:sbnrep}, guarantee that SBNs provide valid distributions over the rooted tree topology space. \begin{proposition} Let $\mathcal{T}_{\mathcal{X}}$ be the set of all rooted trees with leaf labels $\mathcal{X}$.
+For any consistently parameterized SBN, $\sum_{\tau\in\mathcal{T}_{\mathcal{X}}} p_{\mathrm{sbn}}(T=\tau) = 1$. \end{proposition}